The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: CHEX-MATE description

 \subsubsection{The dynamical collapse of the ICM}

-A key issue to understand the mass scale is to what extent the gas is in equilibrium in the dark matter potential, as a function of mass and radius.
+The extent to which the gas is in equilibrium in the dark matter potential, as a function of mass and radius, is a key issue for the understanding of the mass scale.
 This is linked to the presence of turbulence in the ICM, non-thermal electrons (detectable in radio emission), shocks, bulk motion, and sub-clustering at all scales.
 Objective morphological indicators (e.g. centroid shifts, power ratios etc) will be provided by the X--ray imaging \citep{lov17}.
 An exciting new development is the use of surface brightness fluctuations to constrain the turbulence spectrum \citep{gas13,zhur14,hof15,eck17}.
 Combining SZE and X-ray imagery will allow us to constrain gas clumpiness and the thermodynamical properties in the outskirts, as addressed in the X-COP project (see e.g. \citealt{eck17_xcop,ghi19_univ,eck19,ett19}).
 We will measure various key ICM parameters, their dependence on mass, and study outliers in detail.
 These results will provide key information for our investigation of mass biases, as discussed below.
-We will correlate with radio surveys to link the dynamical indicators to the presence and extent of non thermal energy contained in radio halos and relics.
+We will correlate with radio surveys to link the dynamical indicators to the presence and extent of non-thermal energy contained in radio halos and relics.

-Furthermore, simulations show that the most massive clusters always form at the crossroads of the hottest filaments, with $M \sim 10^{15}~ \rm M_{\odot}$ objects having $\geq 80\%$ probability of being connected to a neighbouring cluster by a filament of dark and luminous matter \citep{col05}.
-In more than 60\% of the Tier-2 objects, the \xmm\ FoV subtends a region up to 2$R_{200}$, and more than 40\% of these have at least one candidate companion within the optimal separation of $15$\,Mpc.
-These systems are the ideal targets for a robust detection of the large-scale cosmic web \citep[e.g.][]{hai18}.The possibility of studying gas compression and dynamical activity between clusters in an early merger stage has recently been raised by several radio observations \citep[e.g.][]{aka17,gov19,bot20} and in numerical simulations \citep[e.g.][]{vaz19}.
+Furthermore, simulations show that the most massive clusters always form at the crossroads of the hottest filaments.
+Objects with $M \sim 10^{15}~ \rm M_{\odot}$ have an $\geq 80\%$ probability of being connected by a filament of dark and luminous matter to a neighbouring cluster at a distance of $<15\ {\rm Mpc}/h$ \citep{col05}.
+The field of view (FoV) of \xmm\ allows the study of the large-scale environment of massive clusters, since a single pointing is sufficient to map the entire azimuth above $R_{200}$ in most of the massive (Tier-2) objects.
+In particular, in more than 60\% of the Tier-2 objects, the \xmm\ FoV subtends a region up to 2$R_{200}$.
+These systems are the ideal targets for a robust detection of the large-scale cosmic web \citep[e.g.][]{hai18}.
+The possibility of studying gas compression and dynamical activity between clusters in an early merger stage has recently been raised by several radio observations \citep[e.g.][]{aka17,gov19,bot20} and in numerical simulations \citep[e.g.][]{vaz19}.
 Detecting and studying the rare merger configurations that may lead to the formation of cluster-cluster bridges will be an additional challenge for CHEX-MATE.